jeremytammik/tbc/a/2030_travel_doors.md

 ####<a name="5"></a> Claude 3 can See

-Claude 3 is now available, an LLM AI model, now vision-enabled and scoring high several intelligence tests:
+Claude 3 LLM AI model was released, now vision-enabled and with scores in several intelligence tests:

 - [Claude 3 announcement](https://www.anthropic.com/news/claude-3-family)
 - [Claude 3 entry point](https://claude.ai/)